olivia-em/docblog/src/projects/generativevid.md

   <source src="https://cdn.glitch.me/d7ac8ce9-d6b5-4915-b92c-e6f0bf0d0c29/IMG_4109.MOV?v=1730252390856" >
 Your browser does not support the video tag.
 </video><h5>
-    <i>weird walking</i>
+  <i>bizarre dancer</i>
   </h5>
   </div></div>

 I had originally wanted to do something that took a person through someone's quasi-living instagram, where all the pictures would come to life.
 I still wanted the video to retain aesthetic and artistry.
 I don't take the comedy route for projects very often, and I wasn't confident doing that here.
 I wouldn't say that artistry and depth lend well to AI, and I was consistently unhappy with the content I creating.
 I used all 2,500ish credits for text-to-image generation in Runway and I didn't use a single one of those images in my final project.
 <br><br>

 I decided I wanted to do a cross between poetry and AI art, either using my own poetry or some writers I like.
 My poetry can be a bit gruesome, so I ended up not going that way, especially because AI doesn't do gore very well (and it probably wouldn't go over well in class).
 I remembered a favorite free-verse poetry book, where the author details these monstrous images that appear in her mind; she calls them the <i>Nudes</i>, which are not in any way pornographic, but often quite gruesome.
 I thought this would be a cool way to provide the text-to-art generators a prompt.
 I switched over to Adobe Express, Firefly Image 3, and was able to provide an image that would determine a consistent style.
 This is why my collection of images is as stylistically consistent as they are; I've attached them below.

  <div class="img-div">
   <div class="img-cont">